 Important: Although not as universal as homeowners’ insurance, renter’s insurance is often recommended for those leasing homes and is increasingly required by landlords.

-Homeownership brings intangible benefits such as a sense of stability, belonging to a community, and pride of ownership.
+Homeownership brings intangible benefits such as a sense of stability, belonging to a community, and pride in ownership.
 However, it’s not good for restless or nomadic types.
 Real estate is the original illiquid asset.
 You might not be able to sell when you want if the housing market is down.
 Even if it’s up, there are significant transaction costs when you sell.
-Changing your mind about where you want to live is far more expensive when you own.
+Changing your mind about where you want to live is far more expensive when you own it.

 The overall cost of homeownership tends to be higher than the overall cost of renting, even if the monthly mortgage payment is similar to (or lower than) the monthly cost to rent.